himanshujambotkar/Roman-Numerals/README.md

 ## How to Run the Project

 ### Step 1: Run the API
-1. Navigate to the `romannumeral-api` directory.
+1. Navigate to the `roman-numerals` directory.
 2. Run `npm install` to install dependencies.

 ### Step 2: Run the React App